• Skip to primary navigation

 Vegan Option

 Replace the eggs with the flax seed mix mentioned above.
-The yogurt helps these pear muffins retain moisture and can easily be replaced with a nut-based yogurt.
+The yogurt helps these pear muffins retain moisture and can easily be replaced with a nut-based yogurt or your favorite milk alternative.
 There are so many options available now.
 If you can only find flavored vegan yogurt, get vanilla, it will barely adjust the flavor.

 The honey can be replaced with maple syrup or even just granulated sugar (make sure to get vegan granulated sugar though).
 The butter in the crumb topping can be replaced with any vegan butter substitute or chilled coconut oil.

 It's really easy to make these muffins like the ones you get at a bakery — big enough for a filling breakfast.
 Try using these 6 cup muffin pans and scoop batter evenly between all 6 cups.
-Increase the bake time to 425 degrees F for 8 minutes and 350 degrees F for 15 minutes, checking center for doneness with a toothpick or fork.
+Increase the bake time to 425°F for 8 minutes and then reduce heat to 350°F for 15 minutes, checking center for doneness with a toothpick or fork.

 Tips for How to make perfect Pear Muffins